Video call quality has become business-critical

 |Average overall network Mean Opinion Score (MOS) for streams, which represents the average predicted quality of received audio factoring in network loss, jitter, and codec.||3.74|

 |Average packet loss||0.017|

 A few things to point out here:

-- Of all the time they were on a video call, 44.6% of the time — nearly half — their video frame rate was less than 7.5 frames per second.
+- Of all the time they were on a video call, 44.6% — nearly half — of the time, their video frame rate was below 7.5 frames per second.
 For comparison, the frame rate you will see on TV and in movies is typically 24, 30 or 60 frames per second.

 - That MOS of 3.74 puts it into “fair” territory.